 Method 3: Using Google Sheets Add-ons

 There are several Google Sheets add-ons available that allow you to link data from one spreadsheet to another.
-Some popular add-ons include: (See Also: How To Create An Average In Google Sheets)
+Some popular add-ons include: (See Also: How To Make A Time Series Graph In Google Sheets)

 - Autocomplete